 I read this series in high school & love that it still is relevant today.
 Dicey’s mom abandons she and her three siblings at a mall forcing the kids to forage for food, hide, and keep going onward as they try to get to a safe place, their great-aunt’s home.

 Abandoned at age five, Ivan’s forced to live on the streets.
 He lives with a pack of dogs, becoming almost as feral as his pack.
-Like many books on this list, this is pretty sad to imagine but very worth reading.
+Like many books on this list, this is pretty sad to imagine how hungry his days are, and how much he has lost, but very worth reading.

 Gage and his little sister, Ari, are moving from one friend’s couch to another, trying to save up enough money for their own apartment.
 Ari wants to stay with her brother, go to school, do homework, and have enough to eat.
 But will they make it on their own?
 Bittersweet and heart-wrenching.

 No and Me by Delphine de Vigan (ages 12+)